 Challenge #5: Tracking sales tax holidays

 There were at least 17 states with sales tax holidays in 2014 and that will surely change in 2015.
 Sales tax holidays are specific days when sales tax is not charged on certain products and services.
-For example, “Back to School” holidays in some states exempt clothing purchases from sales tax on specific days, or below certain dollar amounts.
+For example, “Back–to–School” holidays in some states exempt clothing purchases from sales tax on specific days, or below certain dollar amounts.
 Sales tax holidays give consumers an opportunity to purchase goods and services tax-free.
 By their very nature, these tax holidays can be ad hoc and unpredictable, varying by type of goods, or time of year, over different periods of time, with absolutely no consistency from state to state.
-It’s so haphazard, there’s little chance of getting it right consistently.
-This means potentially disappointing customers expecting to get a sales tax break on a purchase.
-Incorrect application of holiday tax breaks can lead to over-charging sales tax and ultimately additional cost in time and effort to correct the errors, and refund the over-collection to your customers.
+When handled manually, it’s nearly impossible to track sales tax rules changes with any consistency.
+Incorrect application of holiday tax breaks can lead to over-charging sales tax and ultimately, additional cost in time and effort to correct the errors, and refund the over-collection to your customers.

 Challenge #6: Managing exemption certificates